 Deep in the forest, Ruberslaw’s secluded safari tents are made from canvas, and each have fire bowls and front verandahs (for those late-night life chats).
 It’s not exactly a full-on Bear Grylls survival experience though, with camping luxuries thrown in such as a fully-equipped camp kitchen, logs, cool box and gas hob.
 Listen carefully for badgers, owls and other forest friends scuttling around.

 Nearest forest to visit… Yair 35 minutes’ drive

 Climb up to the Three Brethren, a trio of hilltop cairns dating back to the 16th century.

 View this post on Instagram

 Sunrise in the Scottish Borders. @peridot_iris and I did a spot of glamping in the Ettrick Valley over the weekend and stayed in a rather cosy Yurt.
 We were exploring the beautiful Ettrick Valley with @visitscotland and were treated to some stunning weather and beautiful scenery.
 This was our morning view today…frosty but amazing!
 Expect to see some more of the borders over the next few days.
 Have a great Sunday evening folks ✌🏼️ #ScotSpirit

 Where?
 Ettrick Valley, Selkirk

 There’s plenty of space for you and the crew, or the family, inside one of the Ettrick Valley Yurts, each standing at 6 m tall and sleeping up to six people.
 Furnished with bright colours, twinkly lights and fluffy rugs, you’ll be warm and toasty all night long inside this magical space, surrounded by the beautiful Lammermuir hills.

-Nearest forest to visit… Thornielee Forest, 1 hour 15 minutes’ drive
+Nearest forest to visit… Craik Forest 40 minutes’ drive

 Sleep inside… a cabin in the woods